Springfield

 Basketball Hall The trip needs one iconic Springfield stop or the traveler is motivated by basketball history.

-If time is tight, pick one anchor and make the rest of the day simpler.
+If time is tight, pick one main stop and keep the rest of the day simpler.

 Trip plans